 3.3 Thymic weight

-In the present study, the weight of both right and left thymus was gradually increased from 0 day to 12 weeks of age.
-After that the weight was gradually declined to 24 weeks of age.
+In the present study, the weight of both right and left thymus gradually increased from 0 day to 12 weeks of age.
+After that the weight gradually declined to 24 weeks of age.
 Between the age-groups, a highly significant difference (p<0.01) was noticed.
 The highest thymic weight was observed 1.21 ± 0.08 gm and 1.07 ± 0.12 gm for the left and right sides, respectively at 12 weeks of age(Table 3).
 The present finding was closely similar to the observations obtained by Dahariyaet al. (2020) in Hansli chicks and Vencobb broiler chicks.
 The current observations were in contrary to the findings of Fadhilah et al. (2022) in ALPU chicken where he found the maximum weight of thymus at 15 weeks of age.
 In broiler chicken, maximum thymic weight was recorded on 28 days by Khan et al. (2014) and on 2 weeks by Tarek et al. (2012).
 Whereas in turkey, Muthukumaran et al. (2011) found that the thymus reached its maximum weight at the age of 6 month.
 Yamada et al. (1971) documented that the male Japanese quails reached their peak thymus weight at 5 weeks, while females reached it at 4 weeks of age.
 Hashimoto and Sugimura (1976) observed the maximum thymic weight at the age of 11 weeks in White Pekin Duck.
 Bellamy et al. (1982) observed the maximum thymic weight at 58 days old bird.The dissimilarities revealed in the present investigation might be due to the variations in breed.

 Shape of the thymus

 In all experimental birds, irrespective of age-groups, the thymus appeared in the shape of a bean or button like.
 But McLelland (1990) in avian species, Kanasiya et al. (2017) in Kadaknath chicken, Ayman et al. (2020) in Sonali chicken, Haseeb et al. (2014) in Aseel chicken, Akter et al. (2006) in broiler chicken found flat, irregularly elongated shaped thymus.
 Muthukumaran et al. (2011) and Nnadozieet al. (2019) documented irregularly elliptical shaped thymus in turkey.
-These findings were in contrary to the reports of current study might be due to the variations in breed.
+These findings were in contrary to the reports of current study that might be due to the variations in breed.

 Colour of the thymus